bestmatthew/CryptoPrices/README.md

 ethtrim = eth['Low']
 ```

 - Then we went to correlation country.
+See ya...